Okta Group Aliasing

 There are three use cases covered by Okta aliasing:

-- Hiding groups that admins do not want end users to request on an Okta app page.
+Hiding groups that admins do not want end users to request on an Okta app page.
 For example, the engineering birthright group above.
 That particular engineering birthright group might be intended to include employees in the engineering organization to grant access to the wider set of engineering tools including Figma, but an administrator would not intend for other users to access it.
 You can use Okta aliasing to hide this group from end users so they do not request it.
 Hiding this group does not alter its display within Okta and it will still be visible to admins and product owners in the Inventory.

-- Renaming an Okta group for a particular Okta application so users know which group to request.
+Renaming an Okta group for a particular Okta application so users know which group to request.
 For example, aliasing "Design Tooling" as "Figma Editor" to make it clear which groups users who want edit access should request.

-- Adding an additional Okta group that does not have an access relationship in Okta.
+Adding (coming soon) an additional Okta group that does not have an access relationship in Okta.
 Okta push groups for example may need to be requested by an end user but will not have access to an Okta app directly.
 Becuase they do not have access to an Okta app directly,

-Updated about 21 hours ago
+Updated about 1 month ago